G A L L E R Y

 attu_dayroom.jpg

-The 'Day Room".
+The 'Day Room" at the "Hilton".
 Although the weather at Attu can be pretty bad,

 only a couple of days are usually spent staying 'home'.
 Quite a few